-Excel allows you to merge several cells into a single large cell, which can be used to center text across several rows or columns.
-However, merged cells are notorious for creating problems in spreadsheets; especially if you're trying to sort, copy, paste, or move data.
+Excel allows you to merge several cells into a single large one, a function which can be used to center text across several rows or columns.
+However, merged cells are notorious for creating problems in spreadsheets—especially if you're trying to sort, copy, paste, or move data.

 Because of this, it's generally best to avoid merging cells unless you absolutely have to.
 Luckily, the Center Across Selection feature can give the same basic look as merged cells without creating problems in your spreadsheet.
-On the Home tab, first click the small arrow in the bottom-right corner of the Alignment group.